 - Consider having articles and blog posts written about your products.
-According to a study by Demand Metric, 70% of online shoppers prefer to discover new products through written content rather than advertising.
+According to a study by Demand Metric, 70% of online shoppers prefer to discover new products through written content rather

 - Focus on Search engine optimization (SEO).
 On-site and off-site content marketing will help to increase your search visibility (on-site attracts inbound links to your website, while off-site directly builds links).
 The more quality inbound links your website has, the higher it will rank in search engines.